TreasureChinyimba/angular-app/README.md

 # Author

-This was app was designed and created by Treasure Chinyimba (https://github.com/TreasureChinyimba/)
+This app was designed and created by Treasure Chinyimba (https://github.com/TreasureChinyimba/)

 # Test